 What DID we talk about over the ages?
 Actually, when did we first start talking?

-According to my research, speech began anywhere from 2 million years ago (you’d think we’d be better at it by now, wouldn’t you?) to 50,000 years ago (I can give us some slack if this is the case).
-The Hominids or Hominins (they’re not around to correct us so we can move on from here) who began making tools that required some conversation, apparently, are our first talking ancestors.
+According to my research, speech began anywhere from 2 million years ago to 50,000 years ago (you’d think we’d be better at it by now, wouldn’t you?).
+The Hominids or Hominins were our first talking ancestors.

 Social groups increased the need for speech.
-Perhaps grunting and whining, like chimpanzees at first.
-Or even sign language (let’s point at the wild boar before we run like hell to survive.
+Perhaps grunting and whining, like chimpanzees, at first.
+Or even sign language - let’s point at the wild boar before we run like hell.
 Let’s thumbs up a really delicious berry we found in the forest and thumbs down if that really delicious berry killed Bert, who was the first to taste it.
-Survival Conversation, if you will.)
+Survival Conversation, if you will.

 Research also tells us that our machinery – vocal cords, mouth, tongue and throat weren’t equipped for today’s sophisticated speech.
 So grunting and other noises were all we had at first.